client9/client9-website-2017/content/post/serif-system-fonts.md

 ### Hoefler Text

-This Mac-only font was designed to show off features in Apple typography.
+This Mac system font was designed to show off features in Apple typography.
 That said, the font has some very thin lines and the bold is really heavy.
-I won't recommend it for screen body text.

 <p class="sample" style="font-family: Hoefler Text, monospace">
 THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG.<br>